Skip to content

 Does going into my overdraft affect my credit score?

-Going into your arranged overdraft occasionally is unlikely to have much of an effect on your credit score.
+Using your overdraft occasionally is unlikely to have a significant impact on your credit score.

 What happens if I can’t pay off my overdraft?